 From the weekday 9-to-6 desk job, you’re now in for the anytime-anywhere work.
 From a steady paycheck, you’re now set up for financial uncertainties.
 It’s indeed an overwhelming shift.
 If you’re anxious about the transition, here are some actionable steps to take to make it a little less jarring.

 Don’t quit your job yet.

 Instead of diving into business with everything you have, test the waters first.
 Have a feel of what it’s like to be an entrepreneur before you leave your corporate career.
 Why?
 What’s the wisdom behind this?

-So, how are you going to have that feel of an entrepreneur?
+So, how are you going to have that feeling of an entrepreneur?
 Well, start exploring viable businesses, like clothing store franchise opportunities or pizza restaurants.
 Lay down the foundations of your venture by doing market research and finding sources of funding.
-The point is, test the waters first.
+The point is, to test the waters first.

 Expand your network.